rokmohar/alexa-assistant/readme.md

 To run the skill you need to do a number of things: -

 1. download the file from github
-2. setup a role in AWS with the correct permissions
-3. setup an AWS S3 bucket to store the responses from Google
 4. deploy the example code in lambda
 5. configure the Alexa skill to use Lambda.
 6. get an API key from Google